-In addition, I’ve had the wonderful opportunity to work with Prof. Li Fei-Fei
+In addition, I’ve had the privilege of working with Prof. Li Fei-Fei

 and Prof. Tobias Gerstenberg on projects